Skip to content

 \[ \begin{align*} \sum_{k=0}^\infty r_k&=\sum_{k=0}^\infty P(T_i>k\mid X_0=i)\\ &=\sum_{k=0}^\infty \sum_{n=k+1}^\infty f_{ii}(n)\\ &=\sum_{n=0}^\infty n f_{ii}(n)\quad \text{by triangle choice}\\ &=\mu_i \end{align*} \]

 Actually, it is really hard to calculate \(f_{ii}(n)\) in some complex Markov chain.
 So we have to give another description of recurrent state.
+The core function is called Green Function

-n-visit Probability
+rth-passage Probability

-Define n-visit probability
+Define rth-passage probability

-\[ Q_{ij}(n)=P(\forall N\geq n, \exists \{m_i\}_{1\leq i\leq N}, m_i\geq 1, s.t.
-X_{m_i}=j\mid X_0=i) \]
+\[ Q_{ij}(r)=P(\forall R\geq r, \exists \{r_i\}_{1\leq i\leq R}, r_i\geq 1, s.t.
+X_{r_i}=j\mid X_0=i) \]

-\[ f_{ij}=Q_{ij}(1). \]
+\[ f_{ij}=Q_{ij}(1), \]

-Properties of transfinite probability
+Properties of rth-passage probability

 (i) Monotonically decreasing.